LeonorPDX/LeonorPDX.github.io/_posts/2020-04-15-oo_triangle_lab.markdown

 end
 ```

 They've pulled the validation check as its own method, `validate_triangle`, that the `kind` method calls on.
-It has an array, `real_triangle` with three equations showing that the sum of two sides is greater than the third side; the sides are respresented by a, b, and c represent the actual measurments initialized in this instance of the Triangle class.
+It has an array, `real_triangle` with three equations showing that the sum of two sides is greater than the third side; the sides *a, b,* and *c* represent the actual measurments initialized in this instance of the Triangle class.
 It then iterates over the sides and shovels a `false` into the `real_triangle` array if any of the sides are less than or equal to zero.
 Finally, it raises the `TriangleError` if the `real_triangle` array includes any false values.
 This, to me, seems overly complicated and confusing to me, but it does work.

 The `kind` method compares the lengths of sides directly and uses `&&` ("and") and `||` ("or") to implement the logic of checking the triangle sides against one another.
 Like in the `validate_triangle` method, it compares the sides in all possible combinations one by one.
 In my solution, those comparisons happen "under the hood" using the `.uniq` method on my array of sides.